ewradcliffe/Heritage-Housing/README.md

 * The business case was taken from [Handbook: Heritage Housing Issues](https://learn.codeinstitute.net/courses/course-v1:CodeInstitute+PA_PAGPPF+2/courseware/bde016cdbd184cdeafd341a73807e138/bd2104eb84de4e48a9df6f685773cbf2/) from The Code Institute

 * This ReadMe was based on [milestone-project-heritage-housing-issues](https://github.com/Code-Institute-Solutions/milestone-project-heritage-housing-issues) from The Code Institute

+* Some code has been taken from the Code Institute [Data Analysis & Machine Learning Toolkit](https://learn.codeinstitute.net/courses/course-v1:code_institute+CI_DA_ML+2021_Q4/courseware/d186ae95191f48e9a2151559c7e6f85d/771e4d181ce0413c87572c1baa903190/), and the corresponding walkthrough projects.
+I have used the corresponding templates in the creation of this project.

 * Formula for calculating IQR from [How To Find Outliers in Data Using Python (and How To Handle Them)](https://careerfoundry.com/en/blog/data-analytics/how-to-find-outliers/#finding-outliers) by Eric Kleppen in Career Foundry.